bencline1/Allpix_GaAs/doc/usermanual/quick_start.md

 for later analysis.

 After this quick start it is very much recommended to proceed to the other chapters of this user manual.
-For quickly resolving common issues, the in Chapter [FAQs](faq.md) may be particularly useful.
+For quickly resolving common issues, Chapter [FAQs](faq.md) may be particularly useful.

 [^1]:S. Agostinelli et al. “Geant4 - a simulation toolkit”.
 In: Nucl.
 Instr.
 Meth.
 A 506.3 (2003), pp. 250–303. issn: 0168-9002. doi: 10.1016/S0168-9002(03)01368-8.
 [^2]:Rene Brun and Fons Rademakers.
 “ROOT - An Object Oriented Data Analysis Framework”.
 In: AIHENP’96 Workshop, Lausanne.
 Vol. 389.
 Sept.
 1996, pp. 81–86.